Evan Ferguson: International career

-Ferguson has represented the Republic of Ireland at under-15, under-17 & under-21 level.
-On 27 August 2021, he was called up alongside Brighton & Hove Albion teammate Andrew Moran to the Republic of Ireland U21 for the first time, for the 2023 UEFA European Under-21 Championship qualifiers against Bosnia and Herzegovina & Luxembourg.
+Ferguson has represented the Republic of Ireland at under-15, under-17 and under-21 youth level.
+On 27 August 2021, he was called up alongside Brighton teammate Andrew Moran to the Republic of Ireland U21 for the first time, for the 2023 UEFA European Under-21 Championship qualifiers against Bosnia and Herzegovina and Luxembourg.
 He made his U21 debut in a 2–0 win over Bosnia and Herzegovina in Zenica.

-Ferguson was called up to the senior squad for the first time in November 2022, for friendlies against Norway and Malta, with the 18-year-old describing that he was "absolutely buzzing" with being selected.
-He made his debut for The Boys in Green against Norway on 17 November, coming on as a 89th minute substitute for goalscorer Alan Browne in the 2–1 home defeat.
+Ferguson was called up to the senior squad for the first time in November 2022 by manager Stephen Kenny, for friendlies against Norway and Malta, with the 18-year-old describing that he was "absolutely buzzing" with being selected.
+He made his senior debut against Norway on 17 November, coming on as a 89th minute substitute for goalscorer Alan Browne in the 2–1 home defeat.
+Ferguson made his first start on 22 March 2023, against Latvia at the Aviva Stadium in Dublin in a friendly.
+He scored Ireland's second goal of the game on 17 minutes, from a knockback by Michael Obafemi.
+Ireland won the game 3–2, with Ferguson being replaced by Troy Parrott after 73 minutes.

+In June 2023, Ferguson scored his first competitive goal for Ireland during a 3–0 victory over Gibraltar in the Aviva stadium in a Euro 2024 qualifier.
+In October 2023, Ferguson scored his second competitive goal against Gibraltar at the Estádio Algarve.